hbollon/IGopher/README.md

 ##### Without bundles

-1. Download and install [Java](https://java.com/fr/download/) and [Java JDK](https://www.oracle.com/fr/java/technologies/javase-jdk15-downloads.html) (needed for Selenium webdriver) and add them to your path (on Windows)
+1. Download and install [Java 8 or 11](https://java.com/fr/download/) (needed for Selenium webdriver) and add them to your path (on Windows)
 2. Install [Go](https://golang.org/doc/install) on your system
 3. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) source archive or clone the master branch
 4. Launch it with this command: ```go run ./cmd/igopher/gui```

 #### TUI version:

-1. Download and install [Java](https://java.com/fr/download/) and [Java JDK](https://www.oracle.com/fr/java/technologies/javase-jdk15-downloads.html) (needed for Selenium webdriver) and add them to your path (on Windows)
+1. Download and install [Java 8 or 11](https://java.com/fr/download/) (needed for Selenium webdriver) and add them to your path (on Windows)
 2. Install [Go](https://golang.org/doc/install) on your system
 3. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) source archive or clone the master branch
 4. Launch it with this command: ```go run ./cmd/igopher/tui```